PedroCristo/README-TEST/README.md

 ![ Purchase Success - Confirmation Email](./assets/readme/features/interactive_messages/watches_clocks_messages_purchase_email_confirmation.jpg)

-- When users successfully purchase a product they are sent an automatic email containing all of their order confirmation details.
+- When users successfully purchase a product they are sent an automatic email containing all of their order confirmation details.<br>

 ## Admin Panel / Superuser